Blog

 The generated data does not accurately reflect what our production data might actually look like.
 In reality our customer base would be clustered geographically, there would probably be a majority of straight users, and the first names of our customers would likely reflect the diversity of the population.
 Lowering the temperature of a request makes the output more predictable, increasing the likelihood of repeating data.
 Reducing the temperature, however, did not improve the variance in these columns enough and indeed led to amplified homogeneity in our name data.

-Since GPT-3 generates data that is essentially foreign to our production data, for a use-case such as the one we introduced in this article - getting data for data’s sake - this is not a problem.
+Since GPT-3 generates fake data that is essentially foreign to our production data, for a use-case such as the one we introduced in this article - getting data for data’s sake - this is not a problem.
 If you are looking to generate testing data, however, this would be a more serious limitation.

 Inconsistent output

-In this example we tried asking GPT-3 for data from 50 customers, however, it returned a varying amount of rows each time we made the call ranging from 8-50.
+In this example we tried asking GPT-3 to generate fake data from 50 customers, however, it returned a varying amount of rows each time we made the call ranging from 8-50.
 We tweaked the parameters of the API call to address this (increasing max_tokens as much as possible, adjusting penalties up and down), however, these did not help with getting a consistent number of rows generated by the model.

 A work-around for this issue is using a while-loop, however, that requires making multiple API calls, which is quite computationally expensive.